 The Violence Against Women Act mandates that the Attorney General submit a report to Congress every two years on the effectiveness of activities carried out with grant funds, including the number of persons served and the number of persons seeking services who could not be served.

-The Violence Against Women Act mandates that the Attorney General submit a report to Congress on the annual consultation held with Indian tribes that contains recommendations made by the tribes, describes actions taken during the year covered by the report to respond to those recommendations, and describes how the Justice Department will coordinate and collaborate with Indian tribes, the Secretary of Health and Human Services, and the Secretary of Interior to address the recommendations.
+The Violence Against Women Act, as amended, mandates that the Attorney General submit a report to Congress on the annual government-to-government violence against women tribal consultation that contains recommendations made by the tribes, describes actions taken during the year covered by the report to respond to those recommendations, and describes how the Justice Department will coordinate and collaborate with Indian tribes, the Secretary of Health and Human Services, and the Secretary of Interior to address the recommendations.
 Learn more about Tribal Affairs at OVW.